Wolam/IC-4301/README.md

 # sql-sripts

-SQL scripts used in database course
+PL-SQL scripts used in database course